-Figure 8-1 PJM real-time and day-ahead scheduled imports and exports: January through June, 2013
+Figure 9-1 PJM real-time and day-ahead scheduled imports and exports: January through September, 2013

-Figure 8-2 shows the real-time and day-ahead import and export volume for PJM from 1999 through June, 2013.
+Figure 9-2 shows the real-time and day-ahead import and export volume for PJM from 1999 through September, 2013.
 PJM became a consistent net exporter of energy in 2004 in both the Real-Time and Day-Ahead Markets, coincident with the expansion of the PJM footprint.
 In January, 2012, the direction of real-time power flows started to fluctuate between net imports and exports.
 The net direction of power flows is generally a function of price differences net of transactions costs.
 Since the modification of the up-to congestion product in September 2010, up-to congestion transactions have played a significant role in power flows between PJM and external balancing authorities in the Day-Ahead Market.
-On November 1, 2012, PJM eliminated the requirement that market participants specify an interface pricing point as either the source or sink of an up-to congestion transactions decreased, and the volume of internal up-to congestion transactions increased, reducing the day-ahead gross import and export volumes.
+On November 1, 2012, PJM eliminated the requirement that market participants specify an interface pricing point as either the source or sink of an up-to congestion transaction.
+As a result, the volume of import and export up-to congestion transactions decreased, and the volume of internal up-to congestion transactions increased, reducing the day-ahead gross import and export volumes.
 While the gross import and export volumes in the Day-Ahead Market have decreased, the net direction of power flows has remained predominantly in the export direction.